sharetribe/flex-docs/src/docs/concepts-transactions/change-transaction-process/index.md

 ---

 Capturing how your users transact is a critical part of customizing your marketplace.
-Your developer will use a feature called the transaction process to implement the steps your users take when they interact on your marketplace.
+Flex uses a feature called the transaction process to implement the steps your users take when they interact on your marketplace.

 Even if you’re not the one developing your marketplace, you still have work to do.
 First, you must design how you want transactions on your